ag48665/Agata-Gabara/README.md

 I am actively building my portfolio and seeking opportunities in:
 - Cybersecurity / SOC
 - IT Support / Infrastructure
 - Entry-level Cloud or Network roles
+- Bioinformatics.

 Feel free to explore my projects or connect with me!